WanderQY/Hierarchical-taxonomy-aware-model/README.md

-# Hierarchical-taxonomy-aware and attentional convolutional neural networks for acoustic identification of bird species: A phylogenetic-related perspective
+# Hierarchical-taxonomy-aware and attentional convolutional neural networks for acoustic identification of bird species: A phylogenetic perspective
 Hierarchical-taxonomy-aware and attentional convolutional neural networks for acoustic identification of bird species

 # Authors